ehsan1381/NA_Project_2/README.md

 # Usage
 To run this program simply clone this repository, move to "src/" directory and execute "Problem1.m" file from MATLAB console.
 This file is a script which will run the program for some given default inputs.
 These inputs can be changed by editing this file.
-They include interpolator degree, tolerance which represents the maximum absolute error the program tries to reach and a few more.
+They include interpolation polynomial degree, tolerance which represents the maximum absolute error the program tries to reach and a few more.
 Note that the program tries to reach that tolerance value but sometimes might not.
 These scenarios may happen when polynomial degree is set lower than necessary to reach a given tolerance.
 In order